The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 KLCC Park

-This day of our Kuala Lumpur itinerary was all about fun learning.
-In the morning, we spent time at KLCC Park—a kid’s paradise!
-There’s a massive playground (over 2 acres!) with swings, slides, and all the fun stuff.
-Plus, there’s a free wading pool where kids can splash around and cool off.
-We relaxed in the shade while the kids had a blast.
-Afterwards, we took a nice walk through the park.
+This day of our Kuala Lumpur itinerary was all about fun learning and giving the kids some room to breathe.
+In the morning, we spent time at KLCC Park, a genuine kid’s paradise!
+There’s a massive playground (over 2 acres!) with swings, slides, and all the good stuff.
+Plus, there’s a free wading pool where kids can splash around and cool off in the heat.
+We relaxed in the shade while the girls had a blast, and trust me, after a couple of days of city touring, this kind of unstructured play time is exactly what little ones need.

-In the afternoon, we went to Kidzania Kuala Lumpur, which was another highlight of our Kuala Lumpur with kids itinerary.
-There, kids can try out different professions, like being a pilot or a chef.
+In the afternoon, we went to Kidzania Kuala Lumpur, which was another genuine highlight of our Kuala Lumpur with kids itinerary.
+Kids can try out different professions, pilot, chef, doctor, firefighter.
 Our girls loved pretending to be doctors and bakers.
+It’s the kind of place where they’re so absorbed they don’t even realise how much they’re learning.

 Ticket prices: